-The Powerspread requires a double acting supply to raise and lower the discharge door.
+The Powerspread requires a double acting supply to raise and lower the discharge door & a single / double acting supply to operate the drop down impeller function.

 If the machine is equipped with an optional anti-bridge kit, a further double acting supply is required.